smatting/daml/compiler/hie-core/README.md

 nix-shell --run "/path/to/your/hie-core $@"
 ```

-and then use that wrapper in your editor configuration.
+and then use that wrapper in the LSP configuration of your editor.